crystallabs/crysterm/documentation/decorations.md

 Blessed supports borders around widgets.

-Border and padding render inside the widget's width and height, rather than rendering outside of it.
+Border and padding render inside the widget's width and height, rather rendering outside of it.
 Consequently, the amount of space available for content may be smaller than the set width/height.

-Widget initializer has property `border` which can be just a type of border or a bigger border definition object.
+Widget initializer has a property named `border` which can be just a type of border or a bigger border definition object.

 If border is enabled, it is drawn around all 4 sides of the widget and is 1 cell thick.